mmarusiak/mmarusiak/README.md

 ***Contact: marcel.marusiak@gmail.com***

 *PS.
 During school year expect less activity from me.
 (School year lasts from september to middle of june).
-During that time, probably commits will be more about details and small changes (markdowns, comments, etc.), but I will do my best to keep working on my projects.*
+Anyway I'll do my best to mentain as active as possible during that time.*